 1. Focus On Results

 While leaders need positive work relationships to get things done, pleasing everyone isn’t always a realistic goal.
 If someone you manage is unhappy, help if you can, make a change if needed, but always stay focused on results.
-Especially in a remote setup, steady progress towards a shared goal is the glue that holds your team together.
+Especially when managing remote teams, steady progress towards a shared goal is the glue that holds your team together.

 2. Have A Vision and a Plan

 Speaking of shared goals, how do you drive results and hold people accountable when you can’t see what they’re doing?
 You need two things: A vision that makes clear what you want to achieve as a collective, and a plan to achieve it, including owners, dates, and important milestones.
-A vision paints the picture but the plan brings it together by managing workloads, measuring progress, and holding your team accountable.
+A vision paints the picture, but the plan brings it together by managing workloads, measuring progress, and holding your team accountable (even when managing remotely).

 Free Resource: Remote Onboarding Checklist